 2 Point 3 of Annex 2 to Part A of the Conclusions of the Presidency – European Council in Edinburgh 11–12 December 1992.

-3 Taxation in the field of gambling services has been subject to few judgments by the Court, for example, judgment of the Court of 13 November 2003 Lindman, Case C-42/02; judgment of the Court of 22 October 2014 Blanco and Fabretti, joined Cases C-344/13 and C-367/13; judgment of the Court of 26 February 2020, Stanleyparma and Stanleybet Malta, Case C-788/18.
+3 Taxation in the field of gambling services has been subject to few judgments by the Court, e.g., judgment of 13 November 2003, Lindman, case C-42/02, EU:C:2003:613; judgment of 22 October 2014, Blanco and Fabretti, joined cases C-344/13 and C-367/13, EU:C:2014:2311; judgment of 26 February 2020, Stanleyparma and Stanleybet Malta, case C-788/18, EU:C:2020:110.

 4 In the Commission staff working document on 'Online gambling in the Internal Market' accompanying the communication towards a comprehensive framework for online gambling of 23 October 2010, the Commission refers to the long-standing definition that exists for gambling activities in general in EU secondary legislation as being the one relied upon to exclude such services from the Electronic Commerce Directive (2000/31/EC).
 Also in later secondary legislation gambling is explicitly excluded, namely in the Services Directive (2006/123/EC), as well as in the Regulation 2018/302 on addressing geo-blocking and other forms of discrimination based on customers' nationality, place of residence or place of establishment within the internal market.

-5 We refer to, among others, the following cases: Commission Decision of 19 June 2013 on State aid No. SA.30753 which France is planning to implement for horse racing companies; Commission Decision of 2 July 2013 on State aid No. SA.35200 – German – Rennwett- und Lotteriegesetz (RWLG); Commission Decision of 10 August 2016 on State aid No SA.46216 – United Kingdom – Horserace Betting Levy; Commission Decision of 3 January 2017 on State aid No.46556 – Finland – Aid to the central and regional trotting tracks in Finland and Commission Decision of 4 December 2017, SA.48604 – Denmark – aid scheme for the horse racing sector; Commission Decision of 9 August 2018 on the measures to certain Greek casinos SA.28973 – C 16/2010 implemented by Greece; Commission Decision of 9 December 2019 on State aid No SA.53552 on the alleged guarantee for public casinos operators in Germany (Wirtschaftlichkeitsgarantie); Commission Decision of 9 December 2019 on State aid No. SA.44944 on the tax treatment of public casinos operators in Germany.
+5 We refer to, among others, the following cases: Commission Decision of 19 June 2013 on State aid No. SA.30753 that France is planning to implement for horse racing companies; Commission Decision of 2 July 2013 on State aid No. SA.35200 – German – Rennwett- und Lotteriegesetz (RWLG); Commission Decision of 10 August 2016 on State aid No SA.46216 – United Kingdom – Horserace Betting Levy; Commission Decision of 3 January 2017 on State aid No.46556 – Finland – Aid to the central and regional trotting tracks in Finland and Commission Decision of 4 December 2017, SA.48604 – Denmark – aid scheme for the horse racing sector; Commission Decision of 9 August 2018 on the measures to certain Greek casinos SA.28973 – C 16/2010 implemented by Greece; Commission Decision of 9 December 2019 on State aid No SA.53552 on the alleged guarantee for public casinos operators in Germany (Wirtschaftlichkeitsgarantie); Commission Decision of 9 December 2019 on State aid No. SA.44944 on the tax treatment of public casinos operators in Germany.

 6 Judgment of the Court of 24 March 1994 Schindler, C-275/92, EU:C:1994:119.